 In addition to law enforcement, others can use this particular function.

 - Military: A non-lethal means of dealing with a foe

 - Self-Defense: Used to disorient an attacker

 - Hikers, Campers, & Hunters: Can be used to attract attention at night or disorient dangerous animals

-The tactical flashlight with strobe function provides a number of options for law enforcement.
-This is especially in terms of using a non-lethal means to disorient and subdue suspects safely.
+The tactical flashlight with strobe function provides several options for law enforcement.
+This is especially in terms of using non-lethal means to disorient and subdue suspects safely.

 I’m looking for vehicle mount with Pan Tilt.
 The serarch light needs to have strobe function as well as beam angle from 1deg to approx 40deg.

 I intend to mount a zoom camera too

 In 2004, I found that high intensity strobe lights would force wildlife to vacate attics.
 Squirrels, bobcats, opossums, roof rats, Norway rats, and raccoons leave within 3 days, taking babies with them.
 High Intensity Strobe Lights (ie: Evictor Strobe Lights) are not effective on bats.